deikka/auto_html/README.md

 # AutoHtml

 AutoHtml is a collection of filters that transforms plain text into HTML code.
-Forked to update de gemoji dependency.
+Forked to update gemoji dependency.

 ## Installation